X4X5/pm-tss-faq/README.md

 # May I suggest mechanic ideas for Beyond the Dream?
 How can I do so?
 Yes, you are allowed to make suggestions, but please note that they may not be taken all the time.
 As a team, we have to be consious of the fact that we can't please everyone, and sometimes, some ideas may not best align with what we have planned for the future.
 Please understand.

-You can suggest ideas by joining the Discord server, or by dropping a comment in my DMs on [Twitter](https://twitter.com/GDX4X5).
+You can suggest ideas by joining the Discord server, or by dropping a comment in DMs on Twitter.
 You can also open an issue here to suggest anything you feel you want to add.

 # This mod sounds cool, but are there other Paper Mario mods I could check out?
 Of course there is!
 Just drop by the [Paper Mario modding server](https://discord.gg/JGJ7H5R7eS)